mtlynch/mtlynch.io/_posts/2017-09-15-human-code-reviews.md

 Software development is both a science and an art, so it's not always possible to articulate exactly what's wrong with a piece of code in terms of established principles.
 Sometimes things are just ugly or unintuitive and it's hard to pin down exactly why.
 In these cases, try to keep it as objective as possible.
 If you say, "**I** found this hard to understand," that's at least an objective statement, as opposed to "**this is** confusing," which is a value judgment and varies by person.

 Provide supporting evidence where possible in the form of links.
 The best thing to link to is your style guide.
 You can also link to documentation for the language or library.
-Highly-upvoted [StackOverflow](https://stackoverflow.com) answers can work as well, but the farther you get from clearly authoritative documentation, the shakier your evidence becomes.
+Highly-upvoted [StackOverflow](https://stackoverflow.com) answers can work as well, but the farther you get from authoritative documentation, the shakier your evidence becomes.

 ## Respect the scope of the review